markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 Important techniques to beat the net include:

 * Realize the dimensions of a tennis net are 3 feet high in the center and three feet six inches high at the sideline.
-* Many people believe hitting their shot very close to the top of the net is important.
+* A common perception is hitting your shot very close to the top of the net is important.
 However, this is a principle reason why so many mistakes are made into the net.
 *
 * Backswing below the ball
 * Clear the net  by three to five feet